insyri/rstrafes-mod-doc-draft/README.md

 #### WR
 World Record

+#### OOB
+Out Of Bounds

 #### Deleter
-This is a person with power to delete times of the leaderboard.
+This is a person with power to delete times of the leaderboard

 ### Moderators